mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 - for a landless male or female, his or her SOC is derived from the TER of his or her sire.
-A mated female’s SOC is based on her mate’s TER.
+A mated female's SOC is based on her mate's TER.

 TER can be used in place of SOC.
 For example, instead of rolling Diplomat using his SOC DM, an